-Spring has sprung and It’s that time of year again to get yourself outside to cross these home maintenance jobs off your to-do listing:
+Spring has sprung and It’s that time of year again to get yourself outside, but also inside to cross these home maintenance jobs off your to-do listing:

 You will have the best results if you are able to remove the screen from the window completely; use a hand vacuum to lift loose spider webs and dust out of the screen, and if that isn’t sufficient, use a garden hose to wash it down and then allow the screens to air dry in the sun prior to reinstalling.

 After awhile your kitchen cabinets start to become dull and unappealing.
 It is best to give your kitchen cabinets a fresh colour with a coat of paint either done by yourself or by cabinet painting Vancouver business.
 A fresh new look for your kitchen to last for years to come.

 Giving your siding a good wash is the first step at achieving curb appeal.
 Dust and dirt from the colder and darker months accumulate easily on siding, and usually more heavily on the side of your home that faces the street due to traffic distributing dust.
 Single-story homes can easily be cleaned by hand, or with the help of a pressure washer.
 Use a ladder, several rags, along with a bucket of warm water to maintain your siding, and then use it as an opportunity to make sure that the exterior including soffits, window seals and gutters are in good shape also.
 For 2+ story homes, use an extendable wand to wash siding on upper stories.